Effective bounds on differences of singular moduli that are S-units: Introduction

 The statement of Theorem \ref{main theorem j-0} has been simplified for the sake of exposition in this introduction.
 Indeed, one does not need the full strength of GRH to carry out the proof, but only a weaker, more technical assumption on the logarithmic derivative at $s=1$ of the Dirichlet $L$-functions of imaginary quadratic fields.
 We refer the reader to Theorem \ref{true main theorem j-0} for the stronger result that we are actually going to prove.

-After performing some numerical computations, one soon realizes that, given a singular modulus $j_0$ and a finite set of primes $S$, the upper bound for the number of singular moduli $j$ such that $j-j_0$ in an $S$-unit seem not to depend on the primes contained in $S$ but only on the size of the set $S$ itself.
-If for instance $j_0=0$, this observation leads to the formulation of the following conjecture for singular $S$-units.
+After performing some numerical computations, one soon realizes that, given a singular modulus $j_0$ and a finite set of primes $S$, the upper bound for the number of singular moduli $j$ such that $j-j_0$ is an $S$-unit seems not to depend on the primes contained in $S$ but only on the size of the set $S$ itself.
+Since being an $S$-unit is a Galois-invariant property, this would entail a bound, depending only on $\#S$, on the size of the Galois orbits of such $j$'s and, by the Brauer-Siegel theorem \cite[Chapter XIII, Theorem 4]{Lang_book_NT_1994}, an analogous bound on their discriminants.
+Choosing $j_0=0$, this observation leads to the formulation of the following conjecture for singular $S$-units.

 \begin{conjecture} For every $s \in \mathbb{N}$, the number of singular moduli that are $S$-units for some set of rational primes $S$ with $\#S=s$ is finite. \end{conjecture}

 This conjecture, which we will call "uniformity conjecture for singular $S$-units", will be discussed in \cref{sec:uniformity conjecture}, where we also provide some numerical data to support it.